winery/winery/docs/dev/RepositoryUI.md

 components and group them by namespace.

 ### Other
-The `OtherComponent` only provides some links to reach all tosca components.
+The `OtherComponent` only provides some links to reach all definitions children.

 ### Instance
 The `InstanceComponent` is a container to display all TOSCA specific content, including the admin section, equally.